 Rolling Back Civil Rights

-A series of Supreme Court decisions throughout the last three decades of the 19th century negated civil rights legislative gains and circumscribed protections for freedmen under the Reconstruction Amendments.
+A series of Supreme Court decisions during the last three decades of the 19th century negated the gains of the civil rights acts and of the Fourteenth and Fifteenth Amendments passed during Reconstruction.
 The Supreme Court rejected the 1873 Slaughterhouse Cases—a set of three lawsuits initiated by Louisiana butchers challenging a state law that centralized the state’s slaughterhouses into one private company.
-The butchers claimed protection under the 14th Amendment against state incursion on “privileges or immunities.”
-The decision limited the ability of the federal government to protect Black Americans by confining its power to influence the states on behalf of individual rights.
+The butchers claimed protection under the Fourteenth Amendment against state incursion on “privileges or immunities.”
+The effect of the decision limited the ability of the federal government to protect African Americans by confining its power to influence the states on behalf of individual rights.
 The United States v.
 Cruikshank and United States v.
-Reese decisions weakened the 15th Amendment’s protection of voting rights in March 1876.
-Cruikshank initiated an erosion of the Civil Rights Act of 1875, as the court ruled the act did not guarantee First Amendment Rights.
-The high court in the Reese case opened a Pandora’s box with its finding that the 15th Amendment did not confer upon any individual the right to vote, but merely forbade states to give any citizen preferential treatment.
-In this light, the right to vote derived from states, rather than the federal government—leaving state governments to determine how voters were qualified and under what circumstances voting would be allowed.
-In United States v.
-Harris (1883), the court determined that federal laws did not apply to private persons, which proved a blow to the Ku Klux Klan Acts.
-That finding essentially unleashed white supremacists to attack any African American seeking to exercise his political rights.129
+Reese decisions also weakened the Fifteenth Amendment’s voting rights protections.
+Cruikshank initiated an erosion of the Civil Rights Act of 1875, as the high court ruled the act did not guarantee First Amendment rights.
+In the Reese case, the Supreme Court opened a Pandora’s box with its finding that the Fifteenth Amendment did not confer upon any individual the right to vote, but merely forbade states to give any citizen preferential treatment.
+In this interpretation, the right to vote derived from states, rather than the federal government—leaving state governments to determine how voters were qualified and under what circumstances voting would be allowed.
+In 1883, in the case United States v.
+Harris, the court determined that federal laws did not apply to private persons, which erased the protections provided in the Force Acts (the Ku Klux Klan Acts).
+That finding unleashed white supremacists to attack any African American seeking to exercise his political rights.152

-On October 15, 1883, the rollback of civil rights continued when the Supreme Court struck down the 1875 Civil Rights Bill’s weak provisions.
+On October 15, 1883, the rollback of civil rights continued when the Supreme Court struck down the weak provisions in the Civil Rights Act of 1875.
 Ruling 8 to 1, the court declared the law unconstitutional in the Civil Rights Cases.
-The majority opinion asserted that individuals were relegated to appealing to state governments—which proved unfriendly to Black Americans in the South—to stop such discrimination.130 The two black Representatives serving at the time, James O’Hara and Robert Smalls, attempted unsuccessfully to revive portions of the Civil Rights Bill shortly thereafter.
+The majority opinion asserted that individuals were relegated to appealing to state governments—which proved unfriendly to black Americans in the South—to stop such discrimination.153 The two black Representatives serving at the time the ruling was handed down, James O’Hara and Robert Smalls, attempted unsuccessfully to revive portions of the Civil Rights Act.
 In December 1884, O’Hara offered an amendment to an interstate commerce bill prohibiting discrimination on railroad cars.
-Joined by Representative Smalls on December 17, the two made arguments echoing those of their predecessors who fought for the Civil Rights Bill.
-However, O’Hara and Smalls served in a minority and were speaking in a different era.
-Even many congressional Republicans viewed racial equality as an irreconcilable division between the North and South that should be ignored politely rather than discussed.
+Joined by Representative Smalls on December 17, the two made arguments echoing those of their predecessors who fought for the civil rights bill.
+O’Hara and Smalls, however, served in a minority party in an era when even many congressional Republicans viewed racial equality as an irreconcilable division between the North and South that should be ignored rather than discussed.

-130Robert J. Cottrol, “Civil Rights Cases,” in Hall, ed., The Oxford Companion to the Supreme Court of the United States: 149.
+153Robert J. Cottrol, “Civil Rights Cases,” in The Oxford Companion to the Supreme Court of the United States: 149.